What Are Home Exchanges and House Swaps?

 The answer is probably no if:

-- You simply adore hotels: the adventure, the status, the conviviality, the pampering, the service
+- You simply adore hotels: the adventure, the status, the conviviality, the club floor, the luxury hotel service

 - You prefer to stay dead-center in your destination's tourism center, and not in a residential district